saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 ## 2.06 Create Your Java Test Code
 Duration: 0:15:00

-Now we are ready to start writing the code for your first test.
-Create a new project directory called **SeleniumJava** (in your main project directory on your computer), and inside create the directory **java**.
-This is a default folder that Maven will know to look for.
+First you will need to create a new project directory called `SeleniumJava` (your main project directory), and navigate into the `src/test/java` inside that project directory.
+This is where we will place our Selenium Java Tests.

 Inside of your Java file create a package.
 This example is named **tests.** Inside of that create a file called **TestLogin.java**.